 <img src="coworkers.jpg" alt="Professionals working and collaborating in a modern office">

 Investing in an entity management system is the best way to ensure that you have the highly specialized functions you need.
-But a system alone can’t give you a permanent solution.
+But software alone can’t provide a permanent solution.
 Best practices in entity management include a holistic view that integrates people, processes, and systems.
-Ask any vendor you interview if they use this holistic approach, and assess for their expertise and capacity to adapt their solution to your organization’s processes and people.
+Ask any service provider if they use this type of approach, and assess their expertise and capacity to adapt their solution to your organization’s processes and people.

 First level considerations

-Once the vendor meets these baseline criteria, next assess for three core areas: level of support, quality of data management, and ease of use.
+If a vendor meets the baseline criteria, assess for these three core areas: level of support, quality of data management, and ease of use.

-• You are looking for data management that gives you the most flexibility, and that can automate as many routine processes as possible.
-For example, a system that integrates your entity data with jurisdictional rules and tools will automate compliance tasks.
-The ability to access your data from multiple perspectives — for example, by ownership, locations, and time frame — helps you quickly respond to internal requests for information.
+• Data management.
+You should look for data management that gives you the most flexibility, and a system that can automate as many routine processes as possible.
+An example of this would be a platform that integrates your entity data with jurisdictional rules and provides tools to automate compliance tasks.
+The ability to access your data from multiple perspectives - for example, by ownership, locations, and time frame — helps you quickly respond to internal requests for information.

 Benchmarks for entity management systems

-Once the vendor passes the first-level review, consider some of these other important elements in the context of your unique needs.
+Once the vendor passes the first-level review, consider some of these other important elements in the context of the specific needs for your organization.

 Controlled data management

 The system should be uniquely designed for corporate business compliance.
-An entity management solution must support you through formations, mergers/acquisitions, withdrawals/dissolutions, and any other corporate actions.
+An entity management solution must support you through formations, mergers and acquisitions, withdrawals and dissolutions, and any other corporate action.

 Dynamic, robust reporting